kyma-project/kyma/docs/backup/08-01-velero-turorial.md

           --wait
       ```

-      >**NOTE:** For details on configuring and installing Velero in Azure, see [this](https://github.com/vmware-tanzu/velero-plugin-for-microsoft-azure/blob/master/README.md) document.
+      >**NOTE:** For details on configuring and installing Velero on Azure, see [this](https://github.com/vmware-tanzu/velero-plugin-for-microsoft-azure/blob/master/README.md) document.

       >**CAUTION:** If you are using AKS, set the **AZURE_RESOURCE_GROUP** to the name of the auto-generated resource group created when you provision your cluster on Azure since this resource group contains your cluster's virtual machines/disks.